papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

 The network configuration can be given in either JSON or TOML format.
 The Zombienet repository also provides a [folder with some examples](https://github.com/paritytech/zombienet/tree/main/examples){target=_blank} of configuration files that can be used as a reference.

 !!! note
-    Each section may include provider-specific keys that are not recognized by other providers.
+    Each section may include provider-specific keys that aren't recognized by other providers.
 For example, if you use the local provider, any references to images for nodes will be disregarded.

 ### Settings